Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > - Browsing and selecting vehicles and cars in a depot
 > - Trains generating and running a route, rendering correctly while they move
 > - Crafting: every recipe loads, so the mod's blocks and items can be crafted in survival
+> - Upgrading a 1.21.4 world: block entity data such as PIDS platform links survives the
+>   upgrade and is written back correctly by 26.1.2
 > - Running the mod on a NeoForge dedicated server
 > - The same singleplayer gameplay on Fabric: the world loads, rails and the dashboard work, and
 >   trains run their routes